Remi-Coulom/joedb/doc/source/concurrency.rst

 restarting the clients: they will wait for the server to be back online, and reconnect when it accepts connections again.

+.. _Server_File:

 :joedb:`Server_File`
 ^^^^^^^^^^^^^^^^^^^^

 When the database is very big, downloading a local copy may not be possible or convenient. :joedb:`Server_File` solves this problem by reading the body of the file from the remote server directly.
 The head and tail of the file are stored locally in memory, which allows writing.
-All reads of the body are performed using the network connection.
 This is particularly convenient for large blob databases.

 :joedb:`Server_File` is both a :joedb:`Connection` and a :joedb:`Buffered_File`.
 When constructing a :joedb:`Client`, it must be used as